-- Add whole wheat flour and all purpose flour to a mixing bowl along with instant yeast and salt and mix together.
+- Add whole wheat flour and all purpose flour to a mixing bowl along with instant yeast and salt.
+Mix together.

-- Add a little maple syrup or honey to warm water and mix it in.
-Pour this over the dry ingredients and add an egg and some olive oil.
-Mix it into a thick dough.
+Add maple syrup or honey to warm water and mix it in.
+Pour this over the dry ingredients, and add an egg and olive oil.
+Mix it into a batter.

-- Transfer to a 9×5 loaf pan and smooth down with the back of a spoon.
-Cover and leave to rise for 30 minutes or until the bread has risen almost to the top of the loaf pan (but not higher).
+Transfer to a 9×5 loaf pan and smooth down with the back of a spoon.
+Cover and leave to rise for around 25 minutes or until the bread has risen almost to the top of the loaf pan (but not higher).

 No Kneading: This recipe doesn’t require any kneading.
 The dough is quite wet and sticky so even if you wanted to knead it, you couldn’t.

-Rising: Cover the bread and leave it to rise for around 30 minutes.
-However, keep a watch on it, depending on how warm the temperatures are it might rise in 20 minutes, or it might take a few minutes more.
+Rising: Cover the bread and leave it to rise for around 25 minutes.
+However, keep a watch on it, depending on how warm the temperatures are it might rise in 20 minutes, or it might take 30 minutes or even a few minutes more.
 You want it to rise up to the top of the loaf pan or close to the top, but not much higher, or you can end up with an oddly shaped, muffin top loaf.